Professor Payam Barnaghi

 Academic and research departmentsCentre for Vision, Speech and Signal Processing (CVSSP), Department of Electrical and Electronic Engineering.

-- The design and development of AI and IoT enabled solutions to provide personalised care for people with Dementia (TIHM for Dementia Project)
+- AI and IoT enabled solutions to provide personalised care for people affected by Dementia

-- Machine learning and causal symptom models for oncology care (collaboration with Professor Christine Miaskowski at UCSF)
+- Machine learning and causal networks to create symptom experience models for cancer care

 - The unobtrusive monitoring of patients in hospital wards and at home